-A floating content message m is identified by a unique message id Id_m and carries its anchor zone spec, i.e., anchor point (P_m, r_m, a_m) ; and its lifetime T_m in its headers; the content I is in the message body.
+A floating content message m is identified by a unique message id Id_m and carries its anchor zone spec, i.e., anchor point (P_m, r_m, a_m) ; and its lifetime T_m in its headers; the content item I_m of size $s(I_m)$ is in the message body.
 We use a 4-phase protocol for exchanging floating content messages:

-- 1) Nodes continuously send neighbor discovery beacons to discover peers. - 2) After discovering a peer, i.e. receiving a beacon, a node sends a summary message that includes a vector of the content items available for replication, i.e., all items for which $p_r(h) > 0$.
-Per item, the vector contains Id_m , s(m), (P_m, r_m, a_m) , and T_m .
-The summary may be limited to what fits into one MTU size packet (or otherwise to a message sufficiently small to be exchanged efficiently so that most of the per-contact communication capacity is left to exchange content); if a node has more content to share, the list of content is spread across multiple summary messages in a round-robin fashion. - 3) As soon as a device is aware of what a neighbor has to offer, it requests a subset of the content items: the receiver requests all those items for which evaluating $p_r(h)$ so suggests.
+- 1) Nodes continuously send neighbor discovery beacons to discover peers. - 2) After discovering a peer, i.e. receiving a beacon, a node sends a summary message that includes a vector of the content items available for replication, i.e., all items for which $p_r(h)>0$ at the node's present location.
+Per item, the vector contains Id_m , $\mathrm{s}(I_m)$, (P_m,r_m,a_m) , and T_m .
+The summary may be limited to what fits into one MTU size packet (or otherwise to a message sufficiently small to be exchanged efficiently so that most of the percontact communication capacity is left to exchange content); if a node has more content to share, the list of content is spread across multiple summary messages in a round-robin fashion. - 3) As soon as a device is aware of what a neighbor has to offer, it requests a subset of the content items: the receiver requests all those items for which evaluating $p_r(h)$ so suggests.
 It may prioritize the order in which elements are replicated according to a replication policy.
-The replication policy determines in which order messages are replicated when two nodes meet: FIFO preserves the order in which messages were created/received at a node, RND randomizes the order, and three further algorithms use ascending order by anchor zone $(A = a)^6$, floating volume $(V = A \times s(I))$, and the product of volume and TTL $(V \times T)$; we abbreviate these algorithms as Smallest Area First (SAF), Smallest Volume First (SVF), and Smallest Total resource consumption First (STF).
-Replication only takes place within r. - 4) Messages containing the requested items are then exchanged until the nodes lose contact or the batch is completed.
+The replication policy determines in which order messages are replicated when two nodes meet.
+We define five such policies: FIFO preserves the order in which messages were created/received at a node, RND randomizes the order, and three further algorithms use ascending order by anchor zone $(A_m = a_m)^7$, floating volume $(V_m = A_m \times s(I_m))$, and the product of volume and TTL $(V_m \times T_m)$; we abbreviate these algorithms as Smallest Area First (SAF), Smallest Volume First (SVF), and Smallest Total resource consumption First (STF).
+As mentioned above, R(h) = 0 so that replication only takes place within r_m . - 4) Messages containing the requested items are then exchanged until the nodes lose contact or the batch is completed.
 In the former case, the receiver discards all incomplete messages; in the latter, the protocol returns to phase 2).